matteodem/meteor-easy-search/docs/core.md

 ### search

-It is possible to pass in an object as the second argument when using `search` in your application.
+It is possible to pass in an options object as the second argument when using `search` in your application.
 This enables you to use custom props to change behavior for app specific data.
 One example would be to have facet values in there so you can filter result sets.